ziangxiao/ziangxiao.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 I am a 4th yr Ph.D candidate in Computer Science at [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
-I do reserach in Human-Computer Interaction and Artificial Intelligence.
+I do research in Human-Computer Interaction and Artificial Intelligence.
 I am co-advised by Prof. [Hari Sundaram](http://sundaram.cs.illinois.edu/) and Prof. [Karrie Karahalios](http://www.karriekarahalios.com/).
 Prior my Ph.D, I completed my B.S. in Psychology and Statistics & Computer Science at University of Illinois with Prof. [Dov Cohen](https://psychology.illinois.edu/directory/profile/dovcohen).

 I am interested in how we can use technology to better understand human behavior and what's the role of technology in persuasion.
 Recently, I work on conversational agents with focus on information elicitation, trust, emotion, and long-term companionship.